 Thailand Family Trip – Trip Planning

-My plan was to book through the travel company my neighbor used, but when I asked basic questions like, “How is your pricing computed?” the companies were unresponsive.
+I planned to book through the travel company my neighbor used, but when I asked fundamental questions like, “How is your pricing computed?” the companies were unresponsive.
 I was ok paying a service charge for the work in planning our logistics, but I wanted to know what kind of markup they were putting on the products.
 I expected them to answer something like – “cost plus 25%.”
-But since they were unwilling to disclose this information, I became skeptical about their mark-up and decided to plan our trip on my own.
+But since they were unwilling to disclose this information, I became skeptical about their markup and decided to plan our trip on my own.

 I took the proposed itinerary and did research on Trip Advisor to find the best-rated tour companies at each location and booked directly online.
 I booked their recommended hotels through American Express Travel and Expedia.
 The inter-city air and car travel turned out to be straightforward as well.
 In many instances, the hotels were able to provide transportation with an additional fee.
 There were only a couple of domestic airlines to book, and their prices were comparable.
 The planning took about 10 hours (2 for each location and 2 for transportation).

-In the end, we spent about 65% of what we would have spent with a travel company.
+In the end, we spent about 65% of what we would have paid with a travel company.
 I was happy I invested the time!